Deep content inspection: Stateful packet inspection

 Stateful packet inspection was developed to examine header information and the packet content to increase source and destination understanding.
 Instead of letting the packets through as a result of their addresses and ports, packets stayed on the network if the context was appropriate to the networks’ current ‘state’.
 This scheme was first used by Check Point firewalls and eventually Intrusion Prevention/Detection Systems.

 Deep packet inspection

-Deep Packet Inspection is currently the predominant inspection tool used to analyze data packets passing through the network, including the headers and the data protocol structures.
+Deep packet inspection is the predominant inspection tool used to analyze data packets passing through the network, including the headers and the data protocol structures.
 These technologies scan packet streams and look for offending patterns.

 To be effective, Deep Packet Inspection Systems must ‘string’ match Packet Payloads to malware signatures and specification signatures (which dictate what the request/response should be like) at wire speeds.
 To do so, FPGAs, or Field Programmable Gate Arrays, Network Processors, or even Graphics Processing Units (GPUs) are programmed to be hardwired with these signatures and, as a result, traffic that passes through such circuitry is quickly matched.

 While using hardware allows for quick and inline matches, DPI systems have the following limitations including;

 Hardware limitations: Since DPI systems implement their pattern matching (or searches for ‘offending’ patterns) through hardware, these systems are typically limited by: